When the World is at its Worst, the Church Must be at its Best

 by Marilyn Borst

-Ignatius, Bishop of Antioch, wrote seven letters as he traveled to Rome to answer to the charge of being a Christian.
-Since he knew that he would never recant his faith, he also realized that he was traveling forward to his own death, and indeed, St. Ignatius was one of the early “high profile” martyrs of the Church.
-His letters, which date from around 107, are addressed to one fellow bishop and to six congregations most of which lay along his route through Asia Minor (modern Turkey), such as at Ephesus, Smyrna and Philadelphia.
+In the early 2nd century, Ignatius, Bishop of Antioch, wrote seven letters as he traveled to Rome to answer to the charge of being a Christian.
+Since he knew that he would never recant his faith, he also realized that he was traveling forward to his own death and indeed, St. Ignatius was one of the early “high profile” martyrs of the Church.
+His letters, which date from around 107, are addressed to one fellow bishop and to six congregations most of which lay along his route through Asia Minor (modern Turkey) such as at Ephesus, Smyrna and Philadelphia.
 In those letters, he not only sends a message of encouragement but also speaks words of correction and concern over issues within that particular church which Ignatius, because of the respect in which he was held, knows will be heard.
 His pastoral words still resonate with power and truth today:

 “Life begins and ends with two qualities: faith is the beginning and love is the end, and the union of the two together in God.”